scuzzydude/asimov/asimov.md

 The event occurred later, but it was still a long time ago.
 Way, way, back in Harden's prime MVP years.
 My wife, youngest son and myself, decked out in Rockets red, head to a game.
 When we take our seats, in the row below us, is a guy in makeup dressed up like Heath Ledger's Joker, the scary one.
 The Nugget's star player, and 2021 MVP, is Nikola Jokic, thus his nickname, *The Joker*.
 I'm thinking, "Oh, no," but *this* Joker's totally cool, says something funny to my son so he's not scared and says hello to us.
 It was obvious that both him and his companion were season ticket holders, went to a lot of the games, knew other people in nearby seats that were regulars.
 The Nuggets were finally starting to get good, and it was a full house and a nationally televised game.

 Just after half-time, I notice my wife is playing with her phone, and I'm a little annoyed, because she likes the Rockets, she could have played with her phone at home, they were expensive seats.
 During a stoppage of play she explained.
 Somebody we knew in China, had seen her and my son on TV.
 I'm like, "no way," thinking it was somebody she'd told we were going to the game and watched here in the states, but she insisted it was somebody in China, who hadn't even known we were at the game.
 It was five in the morning in China.
 I forgot about it quickly, not wanting to miss a dribble.
-It was prime James Harden, there were a lot of dribbles.
+It was peak James Harden, there were a lot of dribbles.

 On the drive back home we got more details, including the moment in the game when the person thought he saw them.
 I'm thinking, okay, it was a crowd shot and probably blurry and they were guessing.
 When I got back home, I replay the game and sure enough, there they were.
 The national broadcast was doing crowd shots, and of course they picked the crazy Joker screaming like a maniac, my wife and son just *above* his shoulder, big shot, clear as day.
 And somebody we knew, on the complete other side of the world, likely just as crazy as our new friend Joker, tuning in for the broadcast of an awesome game, at five in the morning, because seeing it live is always better, just like the seeing the *Mona Lisa* in person, eyes glued to the set even as the broadcast goes to commercial.
 Somebody who loves the Rockets.
 Somebody who shares values with me.